The Department of Music is accredited by the National Association of Schools of Music (NASM).

 Expectations for the difficulty of literature expected at each admission level are described here.
 Performance Benchmarks[PDF]

 Specific audition dates will be set for the spring and summer months.
-For those who cannot attend auditions on these dates, auditions may be arranged by contacting Joyanne Outland at 260-481-6724 or email@example.com.
+For those who cannot attend auditions on these dates, auditions may be arranged by contacting Jamie Gregory at 260-481-6714 or email@example.com.
 A minimum of two faculty members will adjudicate all auditions.
 Please click on the links below for audition requirement for the coordinating areas.

 Performance scholarships awarded by the Department of Music are competitive and based upon demonstrated talent and musical promise.
-Scholarship consideration requires an audition, a theory placement test and an interview.
+Scholarship consideration requires an audition, and an interview.
 Also taken into consideration is the student’s academic history, as well as performance on standardized tests such as the SAT and/or the ACT.

 For acceptance into the music program and scholarship consideration.
 High School sophomores and juniors are welcome to audition for comments only.
 Earlier auditions increase opportunities for scholarship awards.